wp-plugins/storefront-top-bar/readme.txt

 == Description ==

 This plugin will add two widget areas on top of the main header.
-The purpose of adding these widget areas is t easily add navigations and notices on the top.
+The purpose of adding these widget areas is to easily add navigations and notices on the top.

 This plugin is built to work only for the [Storefront theme](https://wordpress.org/themes/storefront).